Part 2 of this story is a response to this prompt. Part 3 coming soon.

 That is how Lilya first discovered the Galash’s love for puzzles and games.
 They didn’t just love playing games, they loved inventing them.
 Lilya and her group of researchers provided a few of them with a blank board, blank cards, a marker, a set of multicolored stones, and told them to make a game.
 The experiment lasted several days.
 The group would focus intensely on the game for hours on end before one of them would suggest an elaborate modification to the rules that would make the game “more fun,” which always resulted in extensive debate.

 She was sure they would be stumped by the infamous Rubik’s Cube.
 She provided each individual Galash with a cube of their own.
 After about eight hours, one of them shouted gleefully that they had solved it.
-After explaining his thought process to the others, all the cubes were solved within an hours.
+After explaining his thought process to the others, all the cubes were solved within a few hours.
 With time, it was found that their methods could be used to solve many variants of the Rubik’s Cube.
 The Galash’s childlike love of puzzles, coupled with their aptitude for reason, astounded the researchers.

 The team published a series of papers about the Galash’s puzzling abilities.
 Soon after, their inboxes exploded with messages from various puzzle and board game designers from around the world.
 They were all asking if their products could be presented to the Galash.
 The team agreed that there was no reason to deny these requests.